macvfx/SOFA/README.md

 And enter your API key.

-Run with "--foce" to re-download device list.
+Run with "--force" to re-download device list.
 Important to do this is using a different API key for different devices than already downloaded.

 *bash ./simpleMDM-devices-vs-SOFA-macOS-update-check.sh --force*